lgreski/datasciencectacontent/markdown/repData-stormAnalysisGuide.md

 # Solutions for Students: Defensible Responses to the Problems

 Discuss the key to the assignment: any analysis decision that has a "defensible" answer will meet the grading criteria.
 Example: coding to Avatar the Last Airbender event types.
 According to the grading criteria, this is a valid way to analyze the data, and should receive full credit from graders.

+## Overall Plan of Attack

+Discuss how there needs to be a big picture to keep focused, avoid getting distracted on side issues (such as figuring out lat / long calculations).
+Focus on minimum required to get a "complete" assignment: one that fulfills the requirements of the [grading rubric](http://bit.ly/2c6XFhQ), and then expanding on it iteratively as time and curiousity permit.

 ## 1. Solutions for Changing Data & Data Collection Strategies